billoosijok/NYT/README.md

-# New York Time API Client
+# New York Times News API Client

 #### How to view it?
 * After downloading/cloning it, go to `js > script.js`.